-Four mechanical engineering students from Plymouth University have pedalled their way to third place in an international submarine race – and broken the UK record in the process.
+Four mechanical engineering students from University of Plymouth have pedalled their way to third place in an international submarine race – and broken the UK record in the process.

 Daryl Oosthuizen, Mike Prest, Matthew Merrett and Douglas Megran were the top ranked UK university in the European International Submarine Race (eISR), which challenges participants’ engineering and sporting skills, by tasking them with designing, building and then racing a human powered submarine at Europe’s largest freshwater tank – QinetiQ’s Ocean Basin in Gosport.

-After five days of racing, the Plymouth University leg-powered submarine engineering team (PULSE) powered to a speed of 4.4 knots to place third overall in the competition against teams from Canada, Germany, New Zealand, The Netherlands, the UK and USA.
+After five days of racing, the University of Plymouth leg-powered submarine engineering team (PULSE) powered to a speed of 4.4 knots to place third overall in the competition against teams from Canada, Germany, New Zealand, The Netherlands, the UK and USA.

 Sub pilot, Douglas Megran said: